eager-dev/eagerx/docs/guide/developer_guide/node/node.rst

 .. note::
   Mind the usage of the :func:`~eagerx.core.register.states` decorator.
-  If the :mod:`~eagerx.core.entities.Node` would have had a state that should be reset, it should be registered here.
+  If the :class:`~eagerx.core.entities.Node` would have had a state that should be reset, it should be registered here.
   We leave it empty because there is no state to reset.

 callback
 ########

-The :func:`~eagerx.core.entities.Node.callback` method is called with at the :attr:`~eagerx.core.entities.Node.rate` of the :mod:`~eagerx.core.entities.Node`.
+The :func:`~eagerx.core.entities.Node.callback` method is called with at the :attr:`~eagerx.core.entities.Node.rate` of the :class:`~eagerx.core.entities.Node`.
 This is were the actual signal processing takes place.

 ::